-- On top of the haywain two wealthy people listen to music played by the devil while an angel looks up to Christ despairingly and their servants frolic in the bushes.
-The foreground shows everyday life with women looking after children through to a tooth puller. - In the right panel is Bosch's view of Hell which is still being constructed by devils while others bring in new sinners all the time.
+- On the left is the Garden of Eden, the creation of Eve, the original sin and at the (CLICK) bottom the expulsion of Adam and Eve by the Archangel. - (CLICK) At the bottom of the central panel we see everyday life at the beginning of the sixteenth century.
+At the top a man is having his throat cut, below women are looking after children and on the right a woman is having a tooth pulled.
+We think of today's world as violent and dangerous but even the worst areas of the world are far safer than life in the sixteenth century.
+The average lifespan was thirty although this often quoted figure is misleading because of the extremely high child mortality rate.
+One third of children died before they were five.
+If you could make if past the first five years then you would live until you were 40 or 50 and a few people lived till their 70s. - (CLICK) On top of the haywain two wealthy people listen to music played by the devil while an angel looks up to Christ despairingly and their servants frolic in the bushes. - In the right panel is Bosch's view of Hell which is still being constructed by devils while others bring in new sinners all the time.
 Most of the figures are loosely represented with quick, long brushstrokes and dots of paint with the exception of the Archangel and the angel on top of the haywain. - There are minor differences between the underdrawing and the painting such as birds that have been omitted and a sword piercing a man dragged along the ground has been omitted in the painting.
 Some things were added in the painting such as the man above the haywain looking out from behind the bushes and the owl and the pitcher on the right. - Bosch typically ground his pigment finely and used rapid, precise brushstrokes.

 Sometimes he used more coarsely ground pigment and a thicker impasto that creates surface texture and traps the light.